tonusp/NaNo2016/A_Book_of_Changes.md

 It was a healing time, and he breathed a heartfelt thanks to the Universe for it, as he returned home and unlocked the door of the empty house.
 He had even - though he wasn't sure he was going to - told them about the night visions, the message he had been given.
 He had asked them how they remembered Hildegard, and what they thought she - and he - had 'always wanted'.
 It was an interesting, and a moving list.

 She had always wanted love, they told him.
 And they didn't mean that she wanted to receive it.
 She wanted to give love, and she had a heart big enough to give love to everyone, it seemed, even their acquaintances that Joseph found impossible.
 She loved freedom, and wanted everyone to be free.
 She passionately desired justice, and raged at the inequality of wealth and opportunity she saw everywhere around her.
 The earth, for her, was a generous Mother, and what she gave was meant to be shared by all of earth's inhabitants.
-She couldn't bear dishonesty or corruption: it was why she was constantly cancelling her membership of political parties or other organisations, when they failed to live up to their promises or commitments, or compromised their beliefs for the sake of power.
+She couldn't bear dishonesty or corruption: it was why she was constantly cancelling her membership of political parties or other organisations, when they failed to live up to their promises or commitments, or compromised their beliefs for the sake of power or profit.
 Like any mother she was dedicated to her family and children, and would probably take on the whole world single-handed if it threatened them.
 She hated the intolerance and prejudice, the ignorance and propaganda, that had entered into the news media and political debate.
-She hated the apathy and indifference of people who shrugged and asked What could you do about it?
+She hated the apathy and indifference of people who shrugged and said What could you do about it, anyway?
 She believed everyone had a duty, as a human being, to desire knowledge and truthful discourse, and she expected everyone to work at discerning what was true and what was false.
 She believed that science and intellect and human resources should be used to create weal, and not woe; and hated that the world's leading industrialised nations relied, for so much of their prosperity, on the vile trade in arms.
 She was for peace, without compromise or deviation.

 "And you *know* what she always wanted, Joseph," said Tom.
 "She wanted you and her to live out your beliefs, with complete integrity."